-Malaysia continues to be a net importer of food products with annual imports of \$16 billion.
+Malaysia continues to be a net importer of food products with annual imports of \$15 billion.
 Food imports have been growing on an average of 23 percent per annum over the last few years and will likely to grow at similar rates over the next five years

-In 2011, the total imports of consumer-oriented and edible fishery products to Malaysia were estimated at \$5.9 billion.
-Total imports from the United States were \$448 million, representing 7.6 percent market share.
-China is the major supplier with imports at \$1.1 billion, representing 19 percent of the market share.
-India took the second spot with imports worth of \$646 million which is about 11% of the market share, followed by New Zealand (10%) and Australia (7%).
+In 2012, the total imports of consumer-oriented and edible fishery products to Malaysia were estimated at \$6.3 billion.
+Total imports from the United States were \$484 million, representing 7.6 percent market share.
+China is the major supplier with imports at \$1.1 billion, representing 17.4 percent of the market share.
+India took the second spot with imports worth of \$648 million which is about 10.2% of the market share, followed by New Zealand (9.7%) and Australia (7.5%).

-China is the main supplier of vegetables with reported imports at \$176 million in 2011.
+China is the main supplier of vegetables with reported imports at \$201 million in 2012.
 Turnip, cabbage, carrot, potato and garlic were among the major items.
-China is the market leader for mandarin oranges (\$37 million), apples (\$20 million) and pears (\$19 million).
+China is the market leader for mandarin oranges (\$30 million), pears (\$21 million) and apples (\$19 million).
 Since the US and China are both in the northern hemisphere with similar seasons, US exporters have to compete aggressively with Chinese exporters who can sell their produce at lower prices.
-South Africa overtook China as the major supplier of oranges with \$11 million worth of imports.
-US Valencia oranges, apples and grapes are popular in the Malaysian market.
-Imports for 2011 were at \$23.5 million, \$6.9 million and \$5.7 million respectively.
+South Africa overtook China as the major supplier of oranges with \$17 million worth of imports.
+US Valencia oranges, grapes and apples are popular in the Malaysian market.
+Imports for 2012 were at \$18.1 million, \$9.4 million and \$8.6 million respectively.
 Fresh strawberries, raspberries, blueberries and cranberries are niche markets and the U.S. is a major supplier with imports worth \$1 million annually.
 Competition is less intense with supplies from Australia and South Africa since they have the opposite seasons.

 By tradition, New Zealand is the most favored for dairy products followed by Australia.
-In 2011, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$429 million while imports from US overtook Australia, at \$127 million and \$94 million respectively.
-US whey is finding a growing market with an increase of 32 per cent from 2010, estimated at \$29 million in 2011.
+In 2012, imports of full cream milk powder, skim milk powder, butter and cheeses from New Zealand were at \$424 million while imports from Australia overtook US at \$125 million and \$109 million respectively.
+US is the main supplier of whey with imports at \$25 million in 2012.

-India is the leading supplier of red meat market with total imports of \$299 million (100,154 metric tons) in 2011.
+India is the leading supplier of red meat market with total imports of \$339 million (103,770 metric tons) in 2012.
 Indian beef and buffalo meat caters to the mass market.
-In the foodservice sector, competition for US beef comes from Australia and New Zealand, with total imports amounted to \$146 million and \$64 million respectively in the same year.
+In the foodservice sector, competition for US beef comes from Australia and New Zealand, with total imports amounted to \$145 million and \$77 million respectively in the same year.
 US beef is considered premium and is found only in high-end foodservice outlets and restaurants serving Japanese, Korean and Western cuisines.

 Malaysia is self-sufficient in poultry (broiler/eggs) production.
 Chicken parts and chicken wings are imported periodically to meet the demand from the local processing industry.
-In 2011, China is the major supplier for chicken parts and chicken wing at \$82 million.
-Imports from Thailand and Denmark were at \$15 million and \$3 million respectively.
+In 2012, China is the major supplier for chicken parts and chicken wing at \$63 million.
+Imports from Thailand and Denmark were at \$33 million and \$5 million respectively.

-Malaysia is a net importer of fish and seafood products with an annual import at \$930 million in 2011.
-China is the main supplier with \$302 million, followed by Indonesia (\$155 million) and Thailand (\$146 million).
+Malaysia is a net importer of fish and seafood products with an annual import at \$1 billion in 2012.
+China is the main supplier with \$305 million, followed by Indonesia (\$184 million) and Thailand (\$166 million).

-An increasing number of middle to high income consumers in Malaysia demand high quality imported exotic fish and seafood, especially live, and the bulk of these will be consumed in middle to high-end Chinese seafood restaurants.
+An increasing number of middle to high income consumers in Malaysia demand high quality imported exotic fish and seafood, especially live, and the bulk of these will be consumed in middle to high-end

+Chinese seafood restaurants.
 Lobsters (Boston, Rock), abalone, oysters, scallops, clams (Razor, Blood, Sea, Jacknife), green mussels, crabs (Snow, King, Blue Swimmer, Dungeness), prawns (Mantis), geoduck, farmed sturgeon, razor fish, turbot, grouper, sea bass, bamboo fish, coral trout and carp are popular.